justmarkham/pycon-2016-tutorial/README.md

-## Machine Learning with Text in scikit-learn
+## Tutorial: Machine Learning with Text in scikit-learn

-Tutorial presented by Kevin Markham at PyCon 2016 in Portland, Oregon.
+Presented by [Kevin Markham](http://www.dataschool.io/about/) at PyCon 2016 (Portland, Oregon)

-### Welcome, students!
+### Welcome!

 This repository will contain the data files and the notebooks/scripts that you will need for the tutorial.
-I will email you as soon as those files have been added to the repository.
+I will email enrolled students as soon as those files have been added to the repository.

-A detailed description of the tutorial is below, including a list of required software and knowledge prerequisites.
+A detailed description of the tutorial is below, including a list of **required software** and **knowledge prerequisites**.
 If you need a refresher on any of the prerequisite material, I have listed my recommended resources.

 Due to slow Internet connections at the conference, you should plan to download this repository and install the required software **before arriving at the conference**.

 I look forward to meeting you on **Saturday, May 28 at 9:00am**!
-Please email me at [kevin@dataschool.io](mailto:kevin@dataschool.io) if you have any questions whatsoever.
+Please email me at [kevin@dataschool.io](mailto:kevin@dataschool.io) if you have any questions at all.

-### Brief Description
+### Description

 Although numeric data is easy to work with in Python, most knowledge created by humans is actually raw, unstructured text.
 By learning how to transform text into data that is usable by machine learning models, you drastically increase the amount of data that your models can learn from.
 In this tutorial, we'll build and evaluate predictive models from real-world text using scikit-learn.